Written by Courtney Bowen at Travelcuts

 FYIs: You can rent additional items such as LED shoes or pay extra for tour photography.
 Why not purchase a (fake) moustache and even a whole costume?

-MariCar does not condone the following when riding the go karts.
+MariCar does not allow the following when riding the go karts.

 1. No racing each other on the streets.